IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 9\.
 After activating all the scores, click the `Recalculate scores` to start the analysis.

-## Watson Studio Notebooks and Jobs
+## Update and Debug Notebooks

 <a name="modify_debug"></a>

-In Health and Predict - Utilities, the calculation happens in Watson Studio jobs.
+In this exercise you will update the Utilities notebooks using Watson Studio.
+You will also schedule `Jobs` to run the notebooks and do asset scoring.
+In Health and Predict - Utilities, the scoring calculation happen in Watson Studio jobs.
 Each asset type has a configure file, notebook, and job deployed on Watson Studio project.
 When user clicks `Recalculate scores` on UI, it triggers the job to run, do the calculation, and save results to the Database.

 ### Substation Transformer Model Configuration